alexbutan2010/RealMedia/README.md

 	•	Bit depth: 32-bit
 	•	Compression: Lossless

-Note: .Real files are designed to maintain the highest audio fidelity.
+Note: .Real files are designed to maintain the highest audio fidelity and large file size.
 Conversion tools for other formats may be provided in the future.

 Contributing